-Propane gas, while under pressure in the cylinder, is compressed into it's liquid form.
-As the fuel is released from the cylinder, it changes from liquid to gas, and is used to operate the appliances.
-Propane will not run through the appliances in the liquid state.
-Propane expands 11⁄2 percent for every ten degrees of increase in temperature.
+While under pressure in the cylinder, propane gas is compressed into it's liquid form.
+Propane will not run through the appliances in its liquid state.
+As the fuel is released from the cylinder to operate an appliance, it changes from liquid to gas.

-IMPORTANT: Sufficient space MUST be left inside the container to allow for natural expansion of gas during warmer weather.
+- IMPORTANT: Propane EXPANDS 11⁄2 percent for every ten degree increase in temperature. - Sufficient space MUST be left inside container for expansion of gas during warmer weather.